-As we push forward in 2014, we are intent in continuing our self-education, that is, learning and exploring all things related to our craft of inbound marketing and social media.
+As we push forward into the business year, we are intent in continuing our self-education, that is, learning and exploring all things related to our craft of inbound marketing and social media.
 This week ,we spent some time refreshing our knowledge around writing quality blog content.

 Blog content writing is both simple and complicated.
 Although we’ve been writing for ourselves and our clients for some time, it’s always a good idea to refresh even the basics.
 Problogger has extensive lists of ideas for keeping it quality and getting your blog seen.
 He’s shared some of my favorite blogging tips.
 Check them out!